Big-Biodiversity-Collaborative/SwallowtailClimateChange/README.md

    3. **src/bash/build-scripts-overlap-raster.sh**: bash shell scripts to
    build R scripts that create overlap rasters for each species of insect with its respective host plant(s)
-3. Bulk processing of single-species analyses
+3. Bulk processing of single-species analyses (see below for example graphic)
    1. **src/run-indiv/run-all-model-\<model\>-scripts.R**: Run each species
    distribution model creation script created in 2.i (operates in parallel using `parallel::mclapply`)